News

 You can list loans for sale on nominal price, without changing anything.
 It is visualized as 0.00% in the “Discount/Premium” column on secondary market.
 For the buyers, there is no difference with a purchase from primary market.

-We remind you that when there is a payment from a borrower, principal and interest receive only investors that currently own a share of the loan, and no backdated dividends are paid to investors who have sold their share.
+We remind you that when there is a payment from a borrower, principal and expected annual return receive only users that currently own a share of the loan, and no backdated dividends are paid to users who have sold their share.

 Related posts